Search results take a few seconds and open in a new window. May need to allow Pop Ups to see results.

 25. In the song, "I'll be Home For Christmas" what is the request to have waiting for them upon return?

-Visit all our Christmas Trivia Pages:
+Visit all our Christmas Trivia or Game Pages:

 Christmas Carols Match Game